dmort27/panphon/README.md

 * **round**: round
 * **tense**: tense

 Inspiration for the data in this table is drawn primarily from two sources: the data files for [HsSPE](https://github.com/dmort27/HsSPE) and Bruce Hayes's [feature spreadsheet](http://www.linguistics.ucla.edu/people/hayes/IP/#features).
 It has since be re-rationalizeds based on evidence from a wide range of sources.
+As such, any special relationship to these prior inspirations has been removed.

-The IPA Character Table is intended to contain all of the unmodified symbols in IPA, as well as all common affricates and dually-articulated segments.
+The IPA Character Table is intended to contain all of the unmodified segmental symbols in IPA, as well as all common affricates and dually-articulated segments.
 It is meant to be augmented by the rule-driven application of diacritics and modifiers.

 ## Configuration and Rule Files

-This package includes two files that control the behavior of the Diacritic Application Tool.
+This package includes two files that control the behavior of ```generate_ipa_all.py```.
 These are intended to be edited by the end user.
 Both are written in [YAML](http://www.yaml.org/), a human-readable and editable data serialization standard.

 ### Sort Order Specification: sort_order.yml